Jedediah Purdy

-Raphael Lemkin Professor of Law at Duke University School of Law, where he teaches courses on Property and Past and Future of Capitalist Democracy.
-From 2018 to 2022 he was William S. Beinecke Professor of Law at Columbia Law School, teaching courses on American Constitutional Law, Constitutional Law and Democracy and its Crisis.
-He previously taught at Duke University School of Law from 2004 to 2018.

 Purdy is the author of two widely discussed books: For Common Things: Irony, Trust, and Commitment in America Today (1999) and Being America: Liberty, Commerce and Violence in an American World (2003).
-He is also the author of Two Cheers for Politics: Why Democracy Is Flawed, Frightening ― and Our Best Hope (2022), This Land Is Our Land: The Struggle for a New Commonwealth (2019), After Nature: A Politics for the Anthropocene (2015), The Meaning of Property: Freedom, Community and the Legal Imagination (2010), and A Tolerable Anarchy: Rebels, Reactionaries, and the Making of American Freedom (2009).

 Early life and education

 Purdy, the son of Wally and Deirdre Purdy, was homeschooled in West Virginia until age 13, high school.
 He graduated from Phillips Exeter Academy and Harvard College, where he was inducted into Phi Beta Kappa as a junior in 1996 and became a Truman Scholar in 1997.
 He graduated from Yale Law School in its Class of 2001.
+His 1999 book For Common Things became a surprise success for its criticism of irony.'

 From 2001 to 2002, he was a fellow at the New America Foundation, a think tank that has been described in the Washington Post as radical centrist in orientation.

 Career

 After law school, Purdy clerked for Pierre N. Leval of the United States Court of Appeals for the Second Circuit, in New York in 2002–2003.
 From 2004 to 2019, Purdy was a professor of law at Duke University teaching constitutional, environmental, and property law.
 He also served on the editorial advisory board of the Ethics & International Affairs.

-Purdy joined the faculty of Columbia Law School in July 2019.
+Purdy was the William S. Beinecke Professor of Law at Columbia Law School from 2018 to 2022, teaching courses on American Constitutional Law, Constitutional Law and Democracy and its Crisis.

+In 2022 he became the Raphael Lemkin Professor of Law at Duke University School of Law, where he teaches courses on Property and Past and Future of Capitalist Democracy.